Hejiarui/myscripts/README.md

 # myscripts
-Shell scripts of Linux, by me
+Shell scripts of Linux, by Hejiarui